The Ikettes: History

-The single "Here's Your Heart" came out on Innis Records in 1964 but failed to go national; nor did "What'cha Gonna Do (When I Leave You)" released on Phi-Dan Records in 1966.
-From 1964 through 1966, they released six singles on Modern Records, including "The Camel Walk" (1964), and two hits "Peaches 'N' Cream" (1965) and "I'm So Thankful" (1965).
-Ultra-funky remakes of "Sally Go Round the Roses" and "Da Doo Ron Ron" did not go as well; neither did "He's Gonna Be Fine, Fine, Fine," though it sounded like a precursor to the music Betty Davis did later.
-When "Peaches and Cream" became rapidly popular, Ike sent a different set of Ikettes — Janice Singleton (Hughes), Diane Rutherford and Marquentta Tinsley — on the road with "The Dick Clark Caravan of Stars" and kept Montgomery, Smith, and Fields on tour with his revue.
-In the meantime, Turner hired new Ikettes after Montgomery, Fields and Smith left to form the Mirettes.
-The first set included Pat Arnold (a.k.a.
-P.P.
-Arnold), Gloria Scott, and Maxine Smith.
+In 1964, the Ikettes released "Here's Your Heart" on Innis Records and "What'cha Gonna Do (When I Leave You)" on Phi-Dan Records in 1966, though neither achieved national success.
+Between 1964 and 1966, they issued several singles on Modern Records, including "The Camel Walk" (1964) and the hits "Peaches 'N' Cream" (1965) and "I'm So Thankful"(1965).
+As "Peaches 'N' Cream" gained popularity, Ike Turner sent a separate lineup—Janice Singleton, Diane Rutherford, and Marquentta Tinsley—on tour with the Dick Clark Caravan of Stars, while Robbie Montgomery, Jessie Smith, and Venetta Fields remained with the revue.
+The trio later left to form the Mirettes, prompting Turner to recruit new Ikettes, including Pat Arnold, Gloria Scott, and Maxine Smith.

-The first album by the Ikettes, Soul The Hits, was released on Modern Records in 1966.
-Instead of the Ikettes, the Blossoms provided backing vocals for Tina Turner on the Phil Spector-produced 1966 record "River Deep – Mountain High."
-Following the success of the single in Europe, Ike & Tina Turner were asked to tour with The Rolling Stones during their British tour in the fall of 1966.
+The group's first album, Soul the Hits, was released in 1966.
+That same year, Tina Turner recorded the Phil Spector-produced single "River Deep – Mountain High," on which the Blossoms, rather than the Ikettes, provided backing vocals.
+Following the song's success in Europe, Ike & Tina Turner were invited to tour with the Rolling Stones during their British tour.
 The Ikettes on that tour were Rose Smith, Pat Arnold, and Ann Thomas.
-Shelly Clark (later of Honey Cone) was also an Ikette in 1966 until she was injured in a bus accident in Wichita, Kansas.
-Other Ikettes during this period include Pat Powdrill, Paulette Parker (later of Maxayn), Jean Brown, and Juanita Hixson.
+In late 1966, Shelly Clark was an Ikette until she was injured in a bus accident involving the revue in Wichita, Kansas.
+During this period, the Ikettes' lineup shifted frequently, with members including Pat Powdrill, Jean Brown, Paulette Parker, and Juanita Hixson in 1967.